To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Today’s guest post is written by Matt Bershadker, President and CEO of the American Society for the Prevention of Cruelty to Animals (ASPCA), which celebrates its 150th Birthday this year.
-For this big ASPCA anniversary, the organization will be releasing a documentary called Second Chance Dogs Fall 2016.
+Today’s guest post is written by Matt Bershadker, President and CEO of the American Society for the Prevention of Cruelty to Animals (ASPCA), which celebrated its 150th Birthday in 2016.
+For this big ASPCA anniversary, the organization released a documentary called Second Chance Dogs Fall 2016.
 The film follows several dogs rescued and treated at the ASPCA Behavioral Rehabilitation Center.

 For dogs rescued from puppy mills, hoarding cases, dog fighting rings, and other neglect and abuse situations, the journey to safety and adoption can be much more difficult than it is for the millions of animals entering shelters nationwide every year.
 While we can resolve almost every medical condition exhibited by canine cruelty victims, their inner scars are harder to both see and heal.